vibbits/training-material/topics/git-introduction/tutorials/3_first_commit/tutorial.md

 # 6. Pull
+Imagine that you change something in a file on GitHub, or upload a new file online via GitHub.
+We would want this change to appear locally as well.
+For this we need to use the `pull` command to pull the updates in.

 Let's go back to our repository on GitHub.com.
 We will make a change in the repository on GitHub and then pull these changes back into the repository on our computer (i.e. the project folder on our computer).

 Click on the `README.md` file in the list of files and click the pencil icon on the upper right.
 The file will open in an editor mode and we can change the title from *introduction-github* to *Introduction GitHub* or we can add some more descriptive text.
 Note that a README file is by default a markdown-file.
 Markdown is a text file with lay-outing options.
 If you haven't heard of it before, it's worth some [further reading](https://guides.github.com/features/mastering-markdown/).